 (b) may amend or vary any previous programme so published and may cancel any previous programme so published for the purpose of substituting its provisions for the provisions of the programme so cancelled;

-(c) may be cancelled wholly or in part by the Protection Board by notice published in the Gazette and in a newspaper circulating in the area or areas in which the programme has effect.
+(c) may be cancelled wholly or in part by the Minister by notice published in the Gazette and in a newspaper circulating in the area or areas in which the programme has effect.

+[Section 66 amended by No. 46 of 2010 s.
+55(1).]

 Division 8 — Miscellaneous

 67. Local government may assist owner or occupier to control declared plants and animals